BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 Drop another ladder when you get outside.
 Back at the bottom, you can now get *6 Sitrus Berries* and *5 Yache Berries*.

 Reenter the Cellar.
 It is now frozen, so you can slide around.
-Follow the first hole in the wall, then in the top left, smash a wall to get *TM79 Frost Breath*!
+Follow the first hole in the wall, then in the top left, smash a wall to get *TM79 Frost Breath* and a hidden *Elemental Seed*!
 Enter the room at the bottom to get a hidden *Blue Shard* and fight a servant.

 !battle(["Nadia",:SERVANT,0], "Frozen Dimensional Field")